doomcaster1917/PyWeekSheduler/README.md

 ![result0](https://user-images.githubusercontent.com/113614995/190493531-7b221dba-4c61-4d8f-95da-eaa0dd526200.png)

-Or your choice can be 24 hours like this:
+Or you can set custom start-hour and finish-hour. like this:
 ![result0](https://user-images.githubusercontent.com/113614995/190488120-292b587a-94bd-49e9-a031-c7f4f750de47.png)

-Or you can set custom start-hour and finish-hour.

 ### Autosize
 Package supports dynamical size of words in phrases.
 So the size depends of length of phrase(description of event) and a phrase splits on lines.
-But remember: the more length of phrase the less this phrase looks especially it refers to 24-hors mode.
+But remember: the more length of phrase the less this phrase looks especially it refers to near 24-hours mode.

 ### Localization
 The standard font supports only english language.
 Actually package supports russian language as argument of class CalendarDrawer - lang_ru